maubanel/GMS2-Action-Adventure-Game/pathfinding-ii/README.md

-Now we set up this grid because gamemaker provides a function that dynamically creates a path based on this collision grid so the enemy won&#39;t run into a grid section.
-We can create a path dynamically in script using: <a href="gms2tutorials:///ShowHelp?keyword=mp_grid_path">mp_grid_path(d, path, xstart, ystart, xgoal, ygoal, allowdiag)</a>.
-Create a new script called scr_enemy_chase and add:

 Run the game by pressing the <img style="vertical-align:middle" src="http://marcaubanel.com/gamemaker/GMS2-Images/Shared/Icon_RunProject.png" alt="play button icon"> Play Button.
 Run up to the zombie then run away from it.
 Notice that it now follows you!